spouliot/interpreter/README.md

 * **dynamicload**: a quick sample that does `Assembly.Load`, `dynamic`, code downloading and `System.Reflection.Emit` - all the things you can't normally do on iOS

+* **subclass**: a specialized sample to validate special optimizations (mostly done by the managed linker) are not interfering, by default, with the interpreter.

 ## Requirements